-There are a variety of types of in bins you can use.
-There are vertical ones that stand up on your desk space which take up less space if you have a small desk.
-There are horizontal bins that can hold a lot more paper in each bin and are stackable.
+There are a variety of types of in-bins you can use.
+The vertical ones stand up on your desk space which takes up less space if you have a small desk.
+The horizontal bins can hold a lot more paper in each bin and are stackable.
 There are bins that can hang on the wall.
 Make sure you decide on a bin that works for you and your space.

 2nd home office organizing essential: A place for your supplies.